4 W’s of ESG Strategizing

 Now that you’ve got your purpose (“Why”), your plan (“What”), and your team (“Who”), you’re left with only one question: “When” do you begin?
 The answer to this question is fairly simple: right now!

-ESG is a marathon, not a sprint; now that you’re ready to start, you’re in it for the long haul.
-Because of that, it’s never too early to start implementing your new ESG strategy.
+ESG strategizing is a marathon, not a sprint; now that you’re ready to start, you’re in it for the long haul.
+Because of that, it’s never too early to start implementing the action items you discovered from your ESG strategizing.
 The sooner you begin, the sooner you’ll see the results, such as decreased utility usage, increased sustainability scores, and improvements for your employees, tenants, and organization as a whole.